toneloc/stable-channels/README.md

 - [x] dual-funded flow
 - [x] mainnet deployment
 - [x] Add native field / partially stable
+- [x] user feedback on CLN plugin
+- [x] LDK version

 #### To do:
+- [ ] LSP just-in-time channel integration
+- [ ] read-only iPhone app published in App Store
 - [ ] manage channel creation via `fundchannel` command
 - [ ] monitor channel creation tx, and commence `check_stables` after
 - [ ] move Stable Channels details to conf files (*)
-- [ ] user feedback on CLN plugin
-- [ ] LDK version
 - [ ] use CLN `datastore` command to manage Stable Channel details (?)
 - [ ] accounting commands
 - [ ] Python Greenlight integration
 - [ ] trading web app
 - [ ] VLS integration
-- [ ] mobile <-> RPC Greenlight integration
-- [ ] read-only iPhone app published in App Store
 - [ ] read-only Android app published in App Store
 - [ ] crypto keys on mobile
 - [ ] FinalBoss plugin

 ## Rationale and Challenges

-The most valuable stablecoins today are Tether and USDC.
-These stablecoins hold their value in fiat: cash and bonds.
-This cash and these bonds have fiat custodians.
-These fiat custodians are centralized companies that may be forced to freeze these assets or revoke banking access.
-Either of these scenarios mark a liveness failure of that stablecoin to retain its purchasing power, or worse.

-Stable Channels intends to provide a more socially scalable solution.
-Stable Channels, as a solution, is self-custodial, has no token or token issuer, and intends to give a real-time, streaming finance experience for its users.
-The vision is to create a self-custodial p2p exchange where users can hedge or lever up their bitcoin exposure.

-Stable Channels inherit many of the challenges of the Lightning Network.
-One challenges is that with Lightning, bitcoin is held in an online wallet.
-Another challenges is that both nodes must always be online.
-Yet another challenge is getting trustworthy price feeds.
-Finally, there are various potential cyber and social engineering attacks.

-The Stable Channels approach is that while all of these failure modes and attacks are plausible, it is only by building a USD experience on top of <i>only bitcoin</i> that we can, over the long term, give users the best derivatives trading experience.

-For those users who want USD experience and are Americans, we recommend FDIC-insured bank accounts.
-For those users who want bitcoin exposure, we recommend simply HODLing spot bitcoin.

-### Splicing workflow

-Stable Channels can use channel splicing to handle "margin calls."
+This Delving Bitcoin post goes more in-depth on challenges and opportunities - https://delvingbitcoin.org/t/stable-channels-peer-to-peer-dollar-balances-on-lightning

 ### Acknowledgements

 Thanks to Christian Decker and the Core Lightning team from Blockstream for his help with setting up Greenlight.
 Thanks to Michael Schmoock (m-schmoock) for writing the "currencyrate" plugin, which I use.
 Thanks to @jamaljsr for developing the Polar Lightning Network visualization tool.
 I also used Jamal's code for the Stable Channels.com website.
 Thanks to Dan Robinson for his work on Rainbow Channels.
-Thanks to Daywalker90 for his open-source contributions.
+Thanks to Daywalker90 and StarBuilder for open-source contributions.

 Thanks to all of the Lightning Network core developers, and all of the bitcoin open-source devs on whose giant shoulders we stand.